 This is one of the quintessential tools to have in your car.
 This “simple” tool is to give information to other drivers that you are having an emergency with your car.
-This reflective triangle should be place minimum of 3 meters from your vehicle so that other drivers can see a stopped vehicle.
-Although it is suggested to place it 10 meters of the vehicle to be safer and to avoid any collision.
+This reflective triangle should be place a minimum of 3 meters from your vehicle so that other drivers can see a stopped vehicle.
+Although it is suggested to place it 10 meters from the vehicle to be safer and to avoid any collision.

 First Aid Kit

 This item is a must in your car.
 Usually placed in front of the glove box or at the baggage compartment.
 Common first aid kit contains: adhesive bandages, roller bandage, gauze pads, wound cleaning cloth, scissors, tweezers, adhesive tape, elastic wraps, and some first aid kit have emergency guidance book.
-Hopefully that small box will never be used on your road trip, although you must observe the box periodically to ensure everything is usable and not expired, or “best before…”
+Hopefully, that small box will never be used on your road trip, although you must observe the box periodically to ensure everything is usable and not expired, or “best before…”

 Emergency Car Kit

 Although there are standard tools available in your car as you purchase, it is wise to re-check before your long road trip, because sometimes it is used by one of the family members and forgot to return to the vehicle.
-The main importance is to have a jack, rachet, spanners, screwdriver and so on.
+The main importance is to have a jack, rachet, spanners, screwdriver, and so on.

 Almost all vehicles are equipped with spare tires placed in the back of the car, either below the trunk floor or outside hidden behind the rear bumper.
-If the spare tires are the same size as the original tires, do not forget to repair the flat tire so you can use the ‘spare tire’ again if similar occasion happens again.
+If the spare tires are the same size as the original tires, do not forget to repair the flat tire so you can use the ‘spare tire’ again if a similar occasion happens again.
 If the spare tire is a space saver, use with caution because it only can be driven not more than 80 km/h and a distance of 30 km – due to a different size than the original tires.

 Also read: Tips On Staying Healthy While Driving